 Almost.
 So close.
 I was right there.

 For one, I continue to carry the anticipatory self-loathing before ordering decaf at the numerous coffee shops in town (which are plentiful and surprising, more on these to come).
-And, like I said, I’m just tired.
+And, as I said, I’m just tired.
 I could use a jolt.
 What’s the point of decaf in my life, anyway?, I’ve been wondering.
 No point at all.

 And then last week, I was innocently flipping through a magazine at the doctor’s office when I read an article saying that if you want beautiful skin (I do!), you should lay off the caffeine.

-Ah ha!
+Ah-ha!
 It’s starting to fit together.
 Ever since I had my daughter, who is now 4, people have commented on how nice my skin looks.
 Lest you think I’m being arrogant, I can’t actually tell what these people mean.
 To me, my skin looks the way it always looked.
 And I didn’t use to hear such comments.